Building & Construction

-We have successfully handled large construction disputes in the courts, in the State Administrative Tribunal ('SAT') and in the Building Disputes Tribunal for all sorts of clients including construction companies, structural steel companies, developers and home owners.
+We have successfully handled large construction disputes in the courts, in the State Administrative Tribunal ('SAT') and in the Building Disputes Tribunal for all sorts of clients including construction companies, structural steel companies, sub-contractors, developers and home owners.

 We have successfully handled court cases, adjudications and arbitrations in construction for 25 years.
 We handled a case involving the owners of Lots in a Mandurah Canal subdivision in dispute over access to jetties and the case was won.

 We represented a prominent winery in dispute with a builder that was set down for a 4 day trial in the SAT.
 On day 2 of the trial the other side's lawyers advised us their client would not continue defending the case and they consented to judgment for all of our client's claims and completed rectification work as ordered by the SAT.